Updated: Nov 1, 2020

 1. Dark Room

-A dark sleep environment is very important as any light that enters the room signals to your child it's time to wake.
+A dark sleep environment is very important.
+Any light that enters the room signals to your child that it's time to wake.
 This mostly becomes an issue during naps and early in the morning when sunlight can start to creep in around curtains and blinds.
 Installing black out blinds in the nursery is a great idea but can be expensive.
 There are cheaper more temporary options if you’re not ready to start redecorating just yet.

 2. White Noise

 White noise is a great settling tool for newborns as it mimics the sounds of the womb.
 It can be effective right through to about 12 months old.
 It’s also great for drowning out a busy household and the sound of noisy siblings.
 White noise is a positive sleep association which can be played constantly throughout naps and overnight.
 If your baby wakes, they'll hear the white noise and know it's still sleep time.

 3. Swaddle or Sleeping Bag

 Using a dummy is a very personal choice and is up to parents to decide whether they want their child to have one or not.
 Dummies only become an issue for sleep if a baby relies on it to fall asleep and wakes often looking for it to be replaced.
 If your baby is under 8 months old and you feel the dummy is causing issues with their sleep, then you may want to consider removing it now.
-If they are 8 months or older they will have formed a stronger attachment to the dummy, so we can look at ways to teach your baby how to replace the dummy themselves.
+If they are 8 months or older they will have likely formed a stronger attachment to the dummy, so we can look at ways to teach your baby how to replace the dummy themselves.
 If you haven't ditched the dummy by 8 months I wouldn’t recommend removing it until they are around 2.5-3 years old.

 For more information on dummies and sleep click here.